lightning/bolts/12-offer-encoding.md

     - if the chain for the invoice is not solely bitcoin:
       - MUST specify `invreq_chain` the offer is valid for.
     - MUST set `invreq_amount`.
-  - MUST NOT set any non-signature TLV fields greater or equal to 160.
+  - MUST NOT set any non-signature TLV fields outside the inclusive ranges: 0 to 159 and 1000000000 to 2999999999
   - MUST set `invreq_metadata` to an unpredictable series of bytes.
   - if it sets `invreq_amount`:
     - MUST set `msat` in multiples of the minimum lightning-payable unit